Code-Institute-Submissions/Jonathanrange-Rock-Metal-Quiz_JanResub/README.md

 - CSS
     - No errors were found when passing through the official [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/)

+- JavaScript
+    - No errors were found when passing through the [JSHint Validator](https://jshint.com/)

 ### Unfixed Bugs
 No unfixed bugs